hpides/autovec-db/README.md

 docker run -it --privileged -v "$(pwd):/autovec-db" hpides/autovec-db
 ```

-The commands that run inside the container can be found at `scripts/docker_entrypoint.sh`
+The commands that run inside the container can be found at [`scripts/docker_entrypoint.sh`](scripts/docker_entrypoint.sh).

+The benchmarks log their results to `.csv` files that can be compared using our diff script at `eval/scripts/diff.py`.

 The docker image was built using
 ```bash